minettejasmine/example/README.md

 # example
-example; practicing skills and GitHub Desktop app
+example; practicing skills and GitHub Desktop app AND NEW BRANCH